MASAMUNE

 ■ Frequently Mentioned Points

-• Distinctive hinoki wood feel with sharp impact and good ball hold
+• Distinctive hinoki feel with sharp strike and excellent ball retention

 ■ Representative Voices